“At the end of the day, my mind is all colored picture-perfect on canvas.”

 What do you hope to achieve with your art?

 I want my art to bring positivity.
 I want people to reflect rather than react.
 For instance, I have a lot of influence with the symbol of horns and some of my painting series have been based on them.
 Most people don’t really know the true meaning of the horn.
 It is always taken in a negative way, and so I want to recreate the negativity into a positive impact.

 “I’m trying to preserve the rich culture and tradition we have as a Naga, along with my own depictions and symbols of the horns.”

 Can you single out an art piece from your work which you are particularly proud of?

-There is this piece called, ‘Prince of Peace’ I did in September 2017, during an Art residency which was organised by Art for Change.
-It’s one of the most recent work I have put into my collection of Horns.
+There is this piece called, ‘Prince of Peace’ I did in September 2017, during an Art residency which was organized by Art for Change.
+It’s one of the most recent works I have put into my collection of Horns.
 The painting has the characteristic of Jesus Christ, the calm look, connecting to the Father.
-The horn symbolizes the power of truth, strength, honour and salvation.
+The horn symbolizes the power of truth, strength, honor and salvation.

 - Meet Temsuyanger Longkumer – London Based Multimedia Artist from Nagaland, as He Talks About His Naga Roots and The Art Scene in London - July 25, 2018

 - “My Mom’s Galho Restaurant Inspired Me to Open This Cafe” Pelevotuo Solo, Owner of “Mom and I” Cafe in Kohima - January 17, 2018